Exclusive -- Buddy Carter: Biden 'Created' Border Crisis, Migrants View Border as 'Open'

 Rep. Buddy Carter (R-GA) told Breitbart News during an exclusive interview Monday that President Joe Biden created the migrant border crisis, and now migrants see the border as “open” because they believe Biden will not stop them from crossing.

-Carter spoke to Breitbart News as he led a letter a 43-member letter to Health and Human Services Secretary (HHS) Xavier Becerra, demanding answers about the large flood of migrants and unaccompanied children crossing the border.
+Carter spoke to Breitbart News as he led a 43-member letter to Health and Human Services Secretary (HHS) Xavier Becerra, demanding answers about the large flood of migrants and unaccompanied children crossing the border.

 In the letter, Carter and the other lawmakers noted that the migrant flow has escalated into a “crisis.”
 The lawmakers wrote: